10 Most Popular Desserts in America

 The birthplace of ice cream isn't certain, but food historians generally credit it to the Chinese and the flavored ices they enjoyed as far back as 3000 B.C.E.
 Marco Polo is believed to be the man responsible for bringing the idea to Italy, where the modern ice cream we enjoy today was born in the 17th century.
 The first ice cream recipe in the United States is thought to be from the 1792 cookbook "The New Art of Cookery, According to the Present Practice."

-The invention of the hand-crank ice cream maker in 1843 allowed people to make it themselves, and homemade ice cream remains a popular dessert for American families today.
+The invention of the hand-crank ice cream maker in 1843 allowed people to make the frozen dessert themselves, and homemade ice cream remains a popular dessert for family gatherings, perhaps because its so versatile.
+If you have cookies, you can make an ice cream sandwich; or add chocolate sauce, caramel sauce and fresh berries for sundaes.

 Advertisement